zeez-dotcom/FlutterPos/AI_ASSIST.md

 - Defined a `Product` interface and fixed product fetching in `ProductGrid`.
 - TypeScript compilation now passes with `npm run check`.
 - Optimized user catalog seeding with transactional batch inserts for categories and laundry services.
+- `/api/products` server route verified and covered by tests.

 ## Notes
-- Server endpoint for `/api/products` is not implemented.
 - Further testing and feature completion may be required.